 Full, plain language paragraph (about 100 words) – provides key points needed to understand each element of the key message.

-Marine resources - including transboundary stocks - provide Canadians with numerous socio-economic and cultural benefits.
+Marine resources - including transboundary fish stocks - provide Canadians with numerous socio-economic and cultural benefits.
 Climate change has been associated with changes in productivity and shifts in species’ geographic ranges.
 Many current transboundary regulatory frameworks for fisheries do not have functionally agile mechanisms to address expected shifts, risking overexploitation and conflict between users.
 For effective governance, management agreements will need to: improve capacity and resourcing to both monitor and project climate change’s ecosystem effects; be nimble, cooperative and adaptive; clearly evaluate trade-offs; use risk-based tools to engage with stakeholders; and develop provisions to address the role of equity, as well as Indigenous rights.

 Conventional write-up (685 words) more details to explain context, issue and avenues forward